 7. Mileage Matters

-If you have a vehicle in your shop for belt replacement, diagnose why the belt needs to be replaced and note when it was previously replaced.
-Wear on a single component is rare and more than likely a worn tensioner, idler or pulley will cause or contribute to excessive belt wear – not just age.
+If you have a vehicle in your shop for belt replacement, diagnose why the belt needs to be replaced.
+Wear on a single component is rare and more than likely a worn tensioner, idler or pulley will cause or contribute to excessive belt wear — not just age.